kekellyu/legsim/README.md

 (8) **exotendon.xml:** manually adding four tendons on each front and back of the hip and knee of the left and right leg

-(9) **exowmuscle.xml:** xml file for exoskeleton model with muscle model, human body, unlimited tendon length
+(9) **exowmuscle.xml:** xml file for exoskeleton model with muscle model, connecting from the muscle model to exoskeleton model, with human body, unlimited tendon length